postlight/lux/README.md

 ##### Minimal API surface area

-This framework utilizes JavaScript's standard library rather than creating a ton of functions you'll have to learn and remember.
+Lux utilizes JavaScript's standard library rather than creating a ton of functions you'll have to learn and remember.

 After your learn how to use it, you'll rarely need to look at the docs.